ionos-cloud/ionosctl/docs/subcommands/flowlog-create.md

 You can wait for the Request to be executed using `--wait-for-request` option.

-NOTE: Please disable the Firewall Active using before deleting the existing Bucket, so that FlowLogs know to not upload to a non-existing Bucket.
-To disable the Firewall, you can use `ionosctl nic update` command with `--firewall-active=false` option set.
+NOTE: Please disable the FlowLog before deleting the existing Bucket.

 Required values to run command: